spencerc99/spencerc99.github.io/content/experiments/100posts/soothing-fire.md

 ---
-title: "72 - soothing fire: a raging fire that cools"
+title: "soothing fire: a raging fire that cools"
+number: 72
 date: "2021-10-20"
 tags: ["100posts", "personal", "life"]
 description: "The goal state is an oxymoron.
 A feathery intensity, a gentle hurricane, a soothing fire.
 It means being uncompromising about what you love and fight for, but also embracing playfulness in every moment."